deniskyashif/blog/content/posts/2019-12-08-csharp-channels-part-1.md

 ## Concurrency Patterns

 Now it's time to explore a few concurrent programming techniques for working with channels.
 This part consists of several examples that are independent of each other.
-You can also find the interactive version of them on [GitHub](https://github.com/deniskyashif/trydotnet-channels) (feel free to add your own {{< emoji ":slightly_smiling_face:" >}}).
+You can also find the interactive version of them on [GitHub](https://github.com/deniskyashif/trydotnet-channels).

 ### The Generator